How To Clean an Infrared Sauna – Tips & Tricks

 Arguably the most used interior surface within your sauna, the bench should be cleaned regularly.
 As mentioned above, use a cloth and warm water to wipe down the sauna bench after every use.

-If stains from perspiration begin to appear, lightly sand the area with sandpaper for a like-new result.
+If stains from perspiration begin to appear, you can lightly sand the area with sandpaper for a like-new result.

 Floor